matheusleusin/Patenting-Patterns-in-Artificial-Intelligence/README.md

 ---
 **Keywords:** *Artificial Intelligence; Digitalisation; Patent analysis; International comparison; Specialisation.*

+For citation of the **paper**, the following information can be used:
+Leusin, Matheus Eduardo, Jutta Günther, Björn Jindra, and Martin G. Moehrle.
+"Patenting patterns in Artificial Intelligence: Identifying national and international breeding grounds." *World Patent Information 62 (2020): 101988*.

+For citation of this **repository**, the following information can be used:
+Leusin, Matheus Eduardo, Jutta Günther, Björn Jindra, and Martin G. Moehrle. *GitHub repository of the paper "Patenting patterns in Artificial Intelligence: Identifying national and international breeding grounds"*.
+Available in: https://github.com/matheusleusin/Patenting-Patterns-in-Artificial-Intelligence.

+For citation of the paper, the following information can be used:

 ## This repository includes:
 1. [One R code](https://github.com/matheusleusin/Patenting-Patterns-in-Artificial-Intelligence/blob/master/Code_for_calculating_and_ploting_indicators.R) for calculating the indexes proposed in the paper (National Breeding Ground and International Breeding Ground indexes) and to plot them as the figures used in the paper;